Home/Track & Field

 Have an interesting take?

-Elizabeth ‘Cissy’ Tate is now many things in a simple wrap.
+Elizabeth ‘Cissy’ Tate is now many things in a single wrap.
 She is a licensed psychotherapist and the co-founder of Flo-Jo International Track Club.
 In San Diego, the club is based at Hoover High School.
 Everyone is welcome to enter the club, regardless of prior track experience.
 Moreover, there is no screening procedure or attempt to evaluate the applicants.
 But how did such an idea come to Elizabeth?
 Well, that’s where FloJo comes in.

 As Cissy Tate informed, in 1992, the late athlete came to visit her sister.
 However, at that moment, Cissy had been fully engaged with her community service but much away from the track.
 So her desire to return to track came into effect again when both sisters planned out to open the said school.
 It almost made them remember their early days when both Dee Dee and Cissy had used to compete in the sprint in their housing project in Watts.
-And their mother, Dolores used to get proposals to admit them in an athletic program.
+And their mother, Dolores used to get proposals from neighbors to admit them in an athletic program.

 ADVERTISEMENT